johnvenkiah/CI_MS2_John_Venkiah/README.md

 Hovering over the buttons makes them grow slightly larger, and more transparent.
 ![Example:](https://github.com/johnvenkiah/CI_MS2_John_Venkiah/blob/master/docs/screenshots/to_show_design/zoom_in_home.png)

-Using the design has also bee inplemented with JavaScript to confirm user interaction, for example that a wrong answer in the quiz fires a red shadow around the button and the correct answer expands.
+Using the design has also bee inplemented with JavaScript to confirm user interaction, for example that a wrong answer in the quiz gives the button go slighly red and the correct answer button expands.

 For the bakground I chose a simple music symbols collage and filled it with my chosen background color.